Encode a string so that it can be used safely in the "path segment" part of a URI.

 The string to encode.

-The name of the encoding that the string s
+The name of the encoding that the string s is encoded with.

-will be converted to octets (bytes) using this character encoding.
+The string s will be converted to octets (bytes) using this character encoding.

 An encoded string in the US-ASCII character set.